 Athletes requiring the use of fixed seats should plan on erg adaptation prior to race day if possible.

 Legs-Trunk-Arms (LTA)- This class is for rowers who have functional use of their leg(s), trunk and arm(s) for rowing and who can utilize the sliding seat.
 This category includes

 - LTA-AK- above the knee amputee

 - LTA-V- (1,2,3) visually impaired

 - LTA-I- intellectually disabled

 Full details will be available after registration as well as at athlete check in, and at the World Information Head Quarters on race day.

-Parking – The last two parking spots on Commonwealth Avenue, nearest the corner of Agganis Way, will be blocked off to allow for adaptive rowers to be dropped of safely.
+Parking – The last two parking spots on Commonwealth Avenue, nearest the corner of Agganis Way, will be blocked off to allow for Para rowers to be dropped of safely.
 Our volunteers will meet them there and escort them to the check-in area while drivers will park.
 Accessible parking is also available in the Agganis Arena parking structure.

-Check-in – Upon arrival at the arena, athletes will register and then check in with the Adaptive Athlete table on the left side of the foyer.
+Check-in – Upon arrival at the arena, athletes will register and then check in with the Para Athlete table on the left side of the foyer.
 There will be a dedicated coordinator at this table to match event volunteers with athletes.

 Elevator to the competition floor – After check-in, a volunteer will lead the rower and their designated coach/assistant to an elevator for transport to the competition floor.
 The elevator lets off with a clear path to the visitor locker area, located on the east side of the floor.
 There, rowers will be able to use the facilities, stage gear, and rest with their designated coat or assistant prior to the competition.